ShemaiahYaba/academic-repo/docs/AUTHENTICATION_WORKFLOW.md

 4. Sign in with your credentials

 ### 3. Test Role-Based Access
-1. Create users with different roles (user, moderator, admin)
+1. Create users with different roles (user, editor, admin)
 2. Test the role and permission checks
 3. Verify that protected routes work correctly